 - 1. Select the appropriate bracket mounting points for proper mounting depth within the rack. - 2.
-Attach one bracket to these mounting points with two screws. - 3.
-Repeat with the other mounting bracket on the opposite side of the enclosure. - 4.
+Attach the brackets to these mounting points with two screws for each bracket. - 3.
 Install the enclosure into your rack, using the slots in each bracket.
 The slots allow about 1⁄4 inch of horizontal adaptability to align with the mounting holes of your rack.